unlistedphenomena/nexuswizz/src/content/guides/how-to-register-an-ethereum-account/index.md

 ## Frequently asked questions

-### Are my wallet and my Ethereum account the same?
+### Are my wallet and my nexus account the same?

-No, wallets have the ability to create a new Ethereum account, but the account lives on Ethereum and wallets connect to it.
+No, wallets have the ability to create a new nexus account, but the account lives on nexus and wallets connect to it.
 So if you lose your wallet you can still recover your account with the recovery phrase.

-### Can I send bitcoin to an Ethereum address, or ether to a Bitcoin address?
+### Can I send bitcoin to an nexus address, or ether to a Bitcoin address?

 No you cannot as bitcoin and ether exists on two separate networks (i.e. different blockchains), each with their own bookkeeping models and address formats.
-There are many EVM (Ethereum Virtual Machine) compatible tokens & blockchains that you can use with your Ethereum address.
+There are many EVM (nexus Virtual Machine) compatible tokens & blockchains that you can use with your nexus address.

 ### If I own an ETH address, do I own the same address on other blockchains?